The Common European Framework of Reference for Languages

-The CEFR - a Council of Europe initiative - is the reference document that describes and standardises language proficiency levels for the purposes of developing standards, tests and certification in the language field.
+The CEFR is the reference document that describes and standardises language proficiency levels for the purposes of developing standards, tests and certification in the language field.
+There are 6 levels: A1-A2 / B1-B2 / C1-C2.

 Delivered by the French Ministry of Education and Higher Education, DILF, DELF and DALF are diplomas based on the 6 levels of the Common European Framework of Reference for Languages.
 They are independent and valid without any time limit.
 Internationally recognized, they can be passed in more than 1000 examination centers worldwide.